frizio/ngrx-course/README.md

 - It's going to allow us to have a much improved user experience with minimal loading indicators and having the UI immediately reflect the data modifications without having to call again the server.
 So when compared to a traditional application made without any state management this is really a next generation application that we are talking about with a much improved user experience and performance.
 We're going to learn how to use NgRX in order to implement all those features in our application.
 NgRx is based on the Store architecture, so let's quickly cover it and then let's get started adding NgRx to our application and adding all this statement management features one by one.

+## ACTIONS and REDUCERS

 ### Add ngrx-store
 Notice that we often refer to the store as being an in memory database but it's not an actual database in the sense that there are no transactions or a query language etc.
 It's simply a centralized place in our front end where we can store and read data from in order to prove that that is the case.

-### Add ngrx-store
+### Add ngrx-store-devtools
-The store their tools are a browser extension that is going to allow us to see the content of our in-memory database easily using the Chrome dev tools.
+The store-devtools their tools are a browser extension that is going to allow us to see the content of our in-memory database easily using the Chrome dev tools.
 - Add Chrome extension Redux DevTools from remotedevio.

 ### Modular structure of the application